mentalisttraceur/exec0/README.md

 argument, but besides not allowing exercising that pedantic corner-case, exec0 still provides the rest of the benefits of controlling the zeroth argument on those platforms too.

-##### A Note on Multiple Implementations

-Initially this project had the goal of creating multiple implementations of the `exec0` tool, in different programming languages.
-After some advice/discussion, it seems that this is probably of low value and not worth spending time on.
-If this is useful/valuable to you, please open an issue or send an email, and we can re-evaluate this.